The hip hop industry has taken the world by storm, from clever phrases to catchy instrumentals it has heads boppin all over the world.

 There is a such thing as a healthy competition?

-As a lifelong sports fan, I can also say that as much as I love sports it to can create separation but that’s a whole other ballgame, pun intended.
+As a lifelong sports fan, I can also say that as much as I love sports it to can and has created separation but that that topic is a whole other ballgame.
+(Pun intended.)

 I’ve probably seen hundreds of hip hop videos in which said rapper is throwing money, bands, bills, paper whatever jargon that is used in the world today.